ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_dynamodb/_review.md

     - questions:
         question: >
-            Does Amazon DynamoDB require to set up the database server
+            Does Amazon DynamoDB require to set up the database server?
         answers:
             - "No"
             - "Yes"
         correct_answer: 1
         explanation: >
-            Amazon DynamoDB is a fully managed NoSQL database service, so they don't have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling
+            Amazon DynamoDB is a fully managed NoSQL database service, so you don't have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling

 # ================================================================================
 #       FIXED, DO NOT MODIFY